Comparing CovenantLogisticsGroupInc . (CVLG) & Its Rivals

 CovenantLogisticsGroupInc .
-(NASDAQ: CVLG) is one of 19 publicly-traded companies in the “Trucking, except local” industry, but how does it compare to its competitors?
-We will compare CovenantLogisticsGroupInc . to similar companies based on the strength of its profitability, dividends, risk, earnings, valuation, institutional ownership and analyst recommendations.
+(NASDAQ: CVLG) is one of 19 public companies in the “Trucking, except local” industry, but how does it contrast to its peers?
+We will compare CovenantLogisticsGroupInc . to similar businesses based on the strength of its dividends, institutional ownership, analyst recommendations, valuation, earnings, risk and profitability.

 Risk and Volatility

-CovenantLogisticsGroupInc . has a beta of 1.62, indicating that its stock price is 62% more volatile than the S&P 500.
-Comparatively, CovenantLogisticsGroupInc .’s competitors have a beta of 1.55, indicating that their average stock price is 55% more volatile than the S&P 500.
+CovenantLogisticsGroupInc . has a beta of 1.62, suggesting that its share price is 62% more volatile than the S&P 500.
+Comparatively, CovenantLogisticsGroupInc .’s peers have a beta of 1.55, suggesting that their average share price is 55% more volatile than the S&P 500.

+51.3% of CovenantLogisticsGroupInc . shares are owned by institutional investors.
+Comparatively, 51.8% of shares of all “Trucking, except local” companies are owned by institutional investors.
+32.5% of CovenantLogisticsGroupInc . shares are owned by company insiders.
+Comparatively, 25.9% of shares of all “Trucking, except local” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

 Profitability

-This table compares CovenantLogisticsGroupInc . and its competitors’ net margins, return on equity and return on assets.
+This table compares CovenantLogisticsGroupInc . and its peers’ net margins, return on equity and return on assets.

 |Net Margins